Many people have difficulty using wood varnish. How about you?

 You can find varnishes in most hardware or home improvement stores as well as art supplies/craft supplies stores.
 They're also available on Amazon.

-For your convenience I've provided links to Amazon below.
+For your convenience I've provided links to some products on Amazon below.

 If you purchase through Amazon, I get a teensy-weensy commission which doesn't affect your cost.
 It does however keep my kitties fed and supplied with catnip.